One-sided H\"older regularity of global weak solutions of negative order dispersive equations: Introduction

 \subsection{A fractional variation}

-The exponents of the one sided Hölder conditions provided by Theorem \ref{thm: longTermBounds} depend on the regularity of $K=G'$; the smoother $K$ is, the higher the exponent.
+The exponents of the one-sided Hölder conditions provided by Theorem \ref{thm: oneSidedHolderRegularity} depend on the regularity of $K=G'$; the smoother $K$ is, the higher the exponent.
 More precisely, we attain the Hölder exponent $\frac{1+s}{2}$ if $|K|_{TV^s}<\infty$ where the latter seminorm is for $s\in [0,1]$ defined by

 When $s=1$ this seminorm coincides with the classical total variation of $K$, while $s=0$ gives twice the $L^1$ norm of $K$, and thus we necessarily have $|K|_{TV^0}<\infty$ as we assume $K\in L^1(\R)$.
-For $s\in(0,1)$ the seminorm is a measure of intermediate regularity between $L^1(\R)$ and $BV(\R)$; in particular Lemma \ref{lem: fractionalVarianceIsWeakerThanSlobodeckijSemiNorm} bounds this seminorm by the one associated with $W^{s,1}(\R)$.
-The seminorm also satisfies the scaling property $|K(\lambda\cdot)|_{TV^s}=|\lambda|^{s-1}|K|_{TV^s}$ and so does not coincide with the scaling invariant fractional variation from \cite{Love1937} used in \cite{MR3312048} to attain maximal smoothing effects for one-dimensional scalar conservation laws.
+For $s\in(0,1)$ the seminorm is a measure of intermediate regularity between $L^1(\R)$ and $BV(\R)$.
+This seminorm does not coincide with the scaling invariant fractional variation from \cite{Love1937} used in \cite{MR3312048} to attain maximal smoothing effects for one-dimensional scalar conservation laws.